Shagshag/prestashop-documentation/ProductSaleCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\ProductSale.php line 33
+* This method is defined in [classes/ProductSale.php line 33](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ProductSale.php#33)